Souradeep2304/Azure-Templates/Storage Template/README.md

 </a><br/>

 This template creates a Storage Account<br/>
 Use the parameters.json file to create a V2 storage account with LRS in West US.
-Input the name of the account in the parmaeters file.
+Input the name of the account in the parmaters file.